The Witch (2015)

 Presentation:

 The film uses unrelenting moody overcast lighting in 1630s folktale New England.
 Robert Eggers makes you see both sides of the frenzy of witchcraft with nuance making you question its existence.
-The film successfully manages to put you right in the shoes of paranoid Christians and you really see through their eyes and perhaps a little more of how one could turn on each other during this frenzy.
+The film successfully manages to put you right in the shoes of paranoid Christians and you really see through their eyes and how one could turn on each other during this frenzy.

 Conclusion: